laurentmau/lm-blog-2020/src/en/index.md

 translationKey: homepage
 ---

-## **Helping you understand and act on digital transformation**

-With 30 years of experience in the IT sector, I now use my background to help organizations grasp the impact of digital technologies—and how to respond effectively.

-I founded **WELIBO**, a company dedicated to promoting a digital world that brings people together and is rooted in local communities.
+## **I build digital solutions with one guiding principle: to be useful, accessible, and sustainable**

+As an entrepreneur, partner and CTO, I lead meaningful digital projects and help organizations better understand ongoing transformations so they can take effective action.
+My background spans 30 years in the tech industry, with roles ranging from developer and project manager to sales director, CIO, and executive committee member.

-I'm based in Grenoble, and I work across France and occasionally abroad.
+Based in Grenoble, I work across France (and sometimes beyond).

 ---

-## **I am a partner and CTO in three ventures**

-- **Watsy (for Atipik Solutions)** – a performance diagnostics tool for industry
-- **BikeSlot** – a security solution for urban mobility
-- **Uxium** – a civic engagement web platform I created
+## I’m CTO and partner at **Atipik Solutions**

+Most of my time is dedicated to **Watsy**, the platform developed by Atipik Solutions.
+Watsy turns shop-floor data into **practical performance levers** for industrial players.
+It’s a powerful tool designed for frontline teams, helping them make losses visible and drive improvement actions.

 ---

-## **I offer targeted support**

-- **Talks and public speaking**: digital transformation, AI, and societal issues
-- **Executive guidance**: strategic understanding, decision-making, and technology choices
+## Other projects

+- **BikeSlot** – a smart parking solution for urban mobility
+- **Uxium** – a minimalist website platform I built for simplicity and autonomy

 ---

-## **Want to get in touch?**

-`📩 laurent<at>weli<point>bo`
+## Occasional contributions

+- **Talks and presentations** – AI, digital transformation
+- **Executive advisory** – strategic understanding, decision-making, tool selection

+---

+## Let’s talk?

+📩 laurent<at>weli<point>bo